 If you have misplaced your child's login, please drop me a message on Class Dojo and I will resend for you.

-This half term in Science, we will be learning about Earth and space.
+This half term in Science, we will be learning about Forces.

-We will be completely a scidntist study on Mae Jemison.
+We will be completely a scientist study on Sir Isaac Newton.

 Your child will have a music lesson each week where they will learn to explore their musical abilities.

 Your child will have 2 P.E lessons each week.
 Please see the uniform timetable below for the days where PE kit or Forest School kit will be needed.
-This half term we will be playing Dodgeball and Gymnastics.
+This half term we will be playing Hockey and learning about elements of Dance.

 FAMILY MATHS CHALLENGE: Every week there is a new challenge to complete in the Family Maths Challenge Booklets.
 Each challenge will earn a star on the reward wheel.
 If children help their siblings or other family members with their homework, they can receive an extra star for that too!
 It's a great opportunity to get involved with your child's Maths learning.